makeplane/helm-charts/charts/plane-enterprise/README.md

           - `license.licenseDomain: <The domain you have specified to host Plane>`
           - `ingress.enabled: <true | false>`
           - `ingress.ingressClass: <nginx or any other ingress class configured in your cluster>`
-          - `env.storageClass: <longhorn or any other storage class configured in your cluster>`
+          - `env.storageClass: <default storage class configured in your cluster>`

             > See `Available customizations` for more details.